jonmikeli/covid-mobile/README.md

 # Covid data gatherer

 ## Purpose
-The purpose of the project is to build a simple solution allowing to gather data related to covid-19 from all around the world.
+The purpose of the project is to build a simple solution allowing to colect and gather data related to covid-19 from all around the world.

-Data will be related to symptoms and how people live the disease. what is targetted behind is to provide to the community as much data as possible about what people has been experiencing.
+Data will be related to symptoms and how people live the disease.

+The only target of all this is to provide to the scientific community as much data as possible about what people has been experiencing.

+> IMPORTANT
+> No personal data will be required and all the data will be anonymized.
+> There is no interest on tracking an individual person nor having that possibility at any given time.
+Privacy above all.

-## Type of data
+## Type of collected data
 The type of data will be determined with doctors and/or scientists.
-At first glance we could imagine data like:
+At first sight, we could imagine data like:
  - symptoms
  - phases
  - dates

-Data will be anonymized to preserve intimacy.
+As mentioned earlier, data will be anonymized to preserve privacy.
-The idea behind is to build valuable data repositories to allow scientists in their researchs.
+This needs to be underlined as many times as required and all the developments have to take care of this.

+## Format and structure of data
+The format of data will be JSON.

+Regarding its structure, ideally, a standard data schema would be nice (ex: FHIR?.
+That said, not sure there is one for this kind of purposes.
+Also, we need to be very fast in all this implementation to gather pertinent data.

+So, let's define our schema, trying to gather the required data.

+Once stored, other processes can take in charge mapping or format changing tasks.

 ## Solution
 The approach in mind is to use the already very extense market of cell phones all around the world.